-- Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the losco Regional Education Service Agency are described in Note 1 to the financial statements.
-As described in Note 2 to the financial statements, the losco Regional Education Service Agency changed accounting policies related to Leases, by adopting statement of Governmental Accounting Standards (GASB Statement) No 87, "Leases", in 2022.
-Accordingly, the cumulative effect of the accounting change as of the beginning of the year is reported in the Statement of Net Position.
-No new accounting policies were adopted and the application of existing policies was not changed during 2022.
-We noted no transactions entered into by the losco Regional Education Service Agency during the year for which there is a lack of authoritative guidance or consensus.
-All significant transactions have been recognized in the financial statements in the proper period. - Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
+Management is responsible for the selection and use of appropriate accounting policies.
+The significant accounting policies used by the losco Regional Educational Service Agency are described in Note 1 to the financial statements.
+As described in Note 2 to the financial statements, the losco Regional Educational Service Agency changed accounting policies related to subscription -based technologies, by adopting statement of Governmental Accounting Standards (GASB Statement) No 96, "Subscription -Based Information Technology Arrangements", in 2023.
+We noted no transactions entered into by the losco Regional Educational Service Agency during the year for which there is a lack of authoritative guidance or consensus.
+All significant transactions have been recognized in the financial statements in the proper period.

+Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate(s) affecting the losco Regional Education Service Agency's financial statements were:
+The most sensitive estimates affecting the losco Regional Educational Service Agency's financial statements were: